d-floe/quartzv4/content/keebs/20_Command65-Exploded-65.md

 ### Summary

 This retro callback to the Commodore64 oozes of fun and style.
-The [[keebs/switches/NovelKeys-Cream-Clickie|NovelKeys Cream Clickies]] perfectly complements the retro style of this board and thus making it an excellent typist experience.
+The [[NovelKeys-Cream-Clickie|NovelKeys Cream Clickies]] perfectly complements the retro style of this board and thus making it an excellent typist experience.
 I pull out this bad boy any time I want to type an essay or write notes because the deep reverberating clicks are just that satisfying.

 ### Parts